Slaughter: how animals are killed

 Method

-Pithing is the insertion of a wire or rod through a hole in the head, usually made by a captive bolt which destroys the lower part of the brain and spinal cord.6Smith, R. Sentenced to Death.
-A Viva!
-Report on the slaughter of farmed animals in the UK.
+During pithing, a wire or rod is inserted through a hole in the head, usually made by a captive bolt, which destroys the lower part of the brain and spinal cord.
 This mechanical damage to the brain ensures rapid death.
 In the past, this was practiced on cattle, sheep and goats.

-It has been illegal to carry out on animals destined for consumption since 2001 due to fears it could facilitate diseases such as BSE.
+It has been illegal to carry out on animals destined for consumption since 2001 due to fears it could help spread diseases such as BSE.
 It can still be carried out on injured animals or those culled for disease control.

 References